The Keg: Operations

 On February 4, 2014, Aisenstat sold 51% of his private holdings in The Keg to Fairfax Financial, a publicly traded Canadian holding company.

-On January 23, 2018, it was announced that Canadian food industry giant Cara Operations was purchasing KRL for $200 million.
+On January 23, 2018, it was announced that Cara Operations was purchasing KRL for $200 million.
 The deal closed in February 2018, with Fairfax Financial and David Aisenstat sharing $105 million plus 3.8 million Cara subordinate voting shares.
 Aisenstat joined Cara's board of directors and assumed executive oversight of the higher-end brands within the 19 restaurant chains then held by Cara.
-Cara also announced that the acquisition had prompted the company to change its own name, confirming on May 10, 2018 that it would be renamed Recipe Unlimited Corporation.
+Cara also announced that the acquisition had prompted the company to change its own name, confirming on May 10, 2018, that it would be renamed Recipe Unlimited Corporation.

-On May 5, 2025, the Keg Royalties Income Fund entered into a letter of intent under which Fairfax Financial would acquire all the issued outstanding units of the fund for $18.60/unit.
-The largest holder of fund units (other than those owned by Fairfax) supports the proposed transaction.
+In July 2019 Nick Dean became President of The Keg.
+Nick Dean is the former CEO of KBS Canada – a previous advertising agency for The Keg.

+In August 2025, Fairfax Financial completed the acquisition of all issued and outstanding units of the Keg Royalties Income Fund for $18.60 per unit.
+Following the completion of the transaction, the Fund's units were delisted from the Toronto Stock Exchange on August 12, 2025.

+On September 16, 2025, The Keg split from Recipe Unlimited and returned to be a standalone company, still a part of Fairfax.
+Richard Jaffray and his company, LFG Growth Partners, have acquired a significant equity position in The Keg.
+The new board will be led by Jaffray as the executive chairman, and Nick Dean remains the President of The Keg.